Gmabatah93/PROJECT_NFL_Combine/README.md

 2. Examine the importance of combine results relate to being drafted.

 ### Data Collection
+> This Dataset consist of players who entered the drafted between the year 2000 - 2018

 **(raw)**

 Feature | Datatype | Description